Victoria Wood: As Seen on TV

 Victoria Wood: As Seen on TV is a British comedy sketch series written by and starring comedian Victoria Wood, with appearances from Julie Walters, Celia Imrie, Duncan Preston, Susie Blake and Patricia Routledge.
-The show was televised on BBC Two between 1985 and 1987 and included sketches that became famous in the United Kingdom.
+The show was televised on BBC2 between 1985 and 1987 and included sketches that became famous in the United Kingdom.

-The show was created when Wood was enticed away from rival television station ITV in 1984.
-She wrote the whole programme and the synopsis of it for Radio Times.
+The show was created when Wood was enticed away from rival television network ITV in 1984.
+She wrote every episode and the synopsis of it for Radio Times.
 The series led to spin-off script books, video tapes and DVDs.

-The show won BAFTA Awards for all its episodes and, in 1996, was awarded all-time "Favorite Comedy Series" by the BBC.
+The show won BAFTA Awards for all its episodes and, in 1996, was awarded all-time "Favourite Comedy Series" by the BBC.

 Background

-Wood, having spent most of her television career before As Seen on TV with the opposition television station ITV, was lured to the BBC with a promise of bigger budgets and more creative control than on previous television shows, such as Wood and Walters.
+Wood was a television personality who spent most of her career working for the rival network ITV before As Seen on TV.
+She was enticed to work for the BBC with the promise of greater financial resources and a higher degree of creative authority in comparison to her previous work on shows like Wood and Walters.

 To produce and direct the show, Wood chose Geoff Posner, who had worked on successful British comedy shows of the early 1980s such as Not the Nine O'Clock News, The Young Ones and the pilot of Blackadder.

-Going into production in summer 1984 – with studio recordings in September and October – the first series of As Seen on TV was intended for broadcast late that year.
+Going into production in summer 1984 – with studio recordings in September and October – the first series of As Seen on TV was intended for broadcast later that year.
 As a theatre tie-in, Wood arranged a short stand-up tour with the same name as the show, to capitalise on her television appearances around the same time.
-This backfired when the BBC put back the opening broadcast to early the following year.
+This backfired when the BBC delayed the opening episode until early the following year.